palantir/gradle-baseline/docs/best-practices/contributing/readme.md

 discussed in the [best-practices document on Code Reviews](../code-reviews/readme.md).

-### Keep contributions as small&focussed as possible
+### Keep contributions as small and focused as possible
-Generally, we prefer small and focussed contributions over bulky, vast ones.
+Generally, we prefer small and focused contributions over bulky, vast ones.
 A rough guide line is that a contribution to another team's repository should not be longer than 200-300 lines unless [explicitly agreed and discussed](#discuss-the-scope-of-your-contributions).